GS-2M: Material-aware Gaussian Splatting for High-fidelity Mesh Reconstruction: Method

 As stated previously, we adopt PGSR \cite{Chen2025PGSR}'s multi-view loss $\mathcal{L}_\mathrm{mv}$---a weighted sum of multi-view geometric $L_\mathrm{g}$ and multi-view photometric $L_\mathrm{p}$ terms.
 However, PGSR only minimizes the reprojection error between sampled pixels in the reference view and those found via forward--backward projection of a neighboring view, resulting in underconstrained supervision for $L_\mathrm{g}$.
 Inspired by \cite{Huang2024visbility}, we further encourage multi-view normal consistency by minimizing the difference in normal directions between the reference and neighboring views at sampled points in world space.
 This helps us achieve more consistent geometry in regions with high-frequency textures, as demonstrated in Figure \ref{fig-mv-pgsr}.
 Please refer to the supplementary for the modified $L_\mathrm{g}$ term and details of $\mathcal{L}_\mathrm{mv}$.

 Another improvement we apply on top of PGSR is robust occlusion-aware filtering, as introduced in \cite{Huang2024visbility}.
 Specifically, PGSR only approximates invalid correspondences by thresholding large reprojection noises, which is unreliable and ambiguous.
-We instead explicitly detect and reject these invalid pixels by comparing their depth values in the neighbor view’s rendered depth map with $z$-coordinates of back-projected points in the same camera space.
-Figure \ref{fig-mv-pgsr} depicts this robust occlusion check, where pixels in neighboring views with depth values less than their corresponding camera $z$-depth are rejected from multi-view consideration.
+We instead explicitly detect and reject these invalid pixels by comparing their depth values in the neighbor view’s rendered depth map with $z$-coordinates of back-projected points in the same camera space, as shown in Figure \ref{fig-mv-pgsr}.